Showing posts with label Peter Rodulfo. Show all posts

 The ancient Sumerians of Mesopotamia left evidence of dream interpretation dating back to at least 2100 BCE.
 In one of the world's oldest literary works The Epic of Gilgamesh the hero Gilgamesh escapes the vengeance of the gods by paying attention to dreams which warn and show him how to overcome his enemy.
 The Greek physician Hippocrates (469–399 BCE) had a simple dream theory: during the day, the soul receives images; during the night, it produces images, similarly, the Greek historian Herodotus in his Histories, wrote, "The visions that occur to us in dreams are, more often than not, the things we have been concerned about during the day".

 Thomas Browne (1605-82) demonstrates his familiarity with Hippocrates' theory to the causes of dreams stating in accordance to the ancient Greek physician, 'the thoughts or actions or the day are acted over and echoed in the night'.
 Browne himself had an intimate relationship to the world of dreams.
 Living in an age of grim living conditions and little entertainment, dreaming was a welcome diversion in seventeenth century England.
-Browne confesses of his enjoyment of dreaming in Religio Medici (1643) thus-
+He confessed of his enjoyment of dreaming in Religio Medici (1643) thus-

 'There is surely a nearer apprehension of any thing that delights us in our dreams, than in our waked senses........I thank God for my happy dreams, as I do for my good rest, for there is a satisfaction in them unto reasonable desires, and such as can be content with a fit of happiness; and surely it is not a melancholy conceit to think we are all asleep in this world, and that the conceits of this life are as mere dreams to those of the next, as the Phantasms of the night, to the conceit of the day'.
 [1]